aram-de/Mini-project/README.md

 As of 2022-10-28
 -store data permanently
--create, update (including status), retrieve and delete orders
+-create, update (including status), retrieve and delete orders (as dictionaries)

 TECHNOLOGIES